-I had the pleasure of attending a five day workshop on Indian Miniature Painting by Artist Mr. Sohan Singh Billawria at Srinagar.
-Being a student, follower and teacher of art, different styles, their nuances, variation in execution and materials from different areas is a matter of curiosity.
+I had the pleasure of attending a five-day workshop on Indian Miniature Painting by Artist Mr Sohan Singh Billawria at Srinagar.
+Being a student, follower and Teacher of Art: different styles, their nuances, variation in execution and materials from different areas is a matter of curiosity.
 To watch the execution of the different stages of a painting before the final emerges is a learning experience.
-The artist used stone colours as against the commercial colours used by most miniature artists.
-The preparation of these colours is tedious and a long drawn out process.
-The final colours, when used, have a brilliance incomparable with commercial water colours.
+The artist used stone colours against the commercial colours used by most miniature artists.
+The preparation of these colours is tedious and a long drawn-out process.
+The final colours, when used, have a brilliance incomparable with commercial watercolours.
 The composition is drawn on Vasli a special paper prepared by sticking various layers together.
-The entire painting is executed using very watery coats and shading using a fine brush.
+The entire painting is executed using very watery coats and shading is done using a fine brush.
 The pictures below are of different stages as it is painted to completion at the workshop.

 The traditional stone colours used in their raw form

 The stone colours crushed to a fine powder